2degrees: Expansion

 In 2012 when Tex Edwards stepped down as strategist, Trilogy owned a 58% stake in 2degrees, the Netherlands' Tesbrit BV owned a 32%, and the Hautaki Trust owned a 10% stake.

 On 30 March 2013, 2degrees CEO Eric Hertz and his wife Kathy were killed when their twin-engine Beechcraft Baron, which was flying from Auckland to Timaru, ditched in the sea near Raglan at about 12:30pm after reporting engine failure.
 The plane was found at the bottom of the sea off the coast of Kawhia, 56 metres underwater, on 2 April.
 In a statement, Hertz' family thanked New Zealanders for their support.
 Hertz was succeeded as CEO of 2degrees by chairman Stewart Sherriff and Bradley Horwitz became chairman.

 In 2016, Tex Edwards sold his remaining stake in 2degrees.

 In early 2017, Trilogy International Partners owned a 73.2% stake in 2degrees.
 Then, Canada's Trilogy International Partners sold its 63% stake to a new entity in which Trilogy International owns a 51% stake.
 Later, in mid-2017, Tesbrit BV was allowed to purchase up to a 49.9% stake in 2degrees.

 In August 2018, CEO Stewart Sherriff announced his retirement from 2degrees.
 The Commerce Commission's Telecommunications Monitoring Report from December 2018, shows 2degrees mobile market share at 21%, with Vodafone at 41% and Spark at 32%.
 The remainder of the market is made up of MVNO operators, Skinny with 5% and the rest with 1%.

-In 2019, 2degrees' chief financial officer Mark Aue became the company's chief executive.
-On 14 April 2020, the company announced that they were to cut the workforce by 10% (i.e. 120 staff), stop recruitment, and reduce spending on capital projects in response to declining turnover caused by the coronavirus pandemic.
+In 2019, 2degrees' chief financial officer Mark Aue became the company's chief executive.e.
+120 staff), stop recruitment, and reduce spending on capital projects in response to declining turnover caused by the coronavirus pandemic.

 The company is part of New Zealand Telecommunications Forum.

 2degrees along with One NZ and Spark New Zealand plan to end their 2G and 3G mobile services by 31 December 2025.